blaire9989/BEMsim3D/tutorial_individual.md

 -e: The index of refraction (IOR) of the medium where the light is incident from.
 Usually chosen as 1.0, but it can be any real number indicating any dielectric medium.

+-l: The side length of the simulated surface, along the $x$ and $y$ directions, in microns.
+Note that since we only have this one size parameter, surface samples are assumed to be squared.

 -o: An integer that represents the resolution of the output image containing BRDF values.
 All the figures in our paper were made with this argument set to 1024 ($1024 \times 1024$ images).

 -w: The primary waist of the incident Gaussian beams used for simulations (see Section 3 of the paper for the term primary waist), in microns.
-Usually, for a simulated surface of $X \mu m \times Y \mu m$, this argument can be chosen as $\~ \min \{X, Y\} / 2.5$.
+Usually, for a simulated surface of $L \mu m \times L \mu m$, this argument can be chosen as $L / 2.5$.

--x: The length of the simulated surface, along the $x$ direction, in microns.

--y: The length of the simulated surface, along the $y$ direction, in microns.

 -z: The name of the simulated surface.
 All the expected input files, wi.txt, wvl.txt, zvals.txt, as well as all the output data, exist in the folder with the provided name, under the data/ directory.